LTUC/amman-dotnet-401d2/Lectures/Class07/README.md

         ```

-        -using a `foreach` loop to iterate through a list once items have been added
+        - using a `foreach` loop to iterate through a list once items have been added

         ```csharp
         var princes = new List<string>{"Eric", "Charming", "Aladdin"};